nimbix/jardoc/docs/apps_tutorial.md

 ### 11.2.
 Basic ssh server

-A basic ssh server can be very useful, for many purposes:
+A basic ssh server can be very useful for many purposes such as to:

 * Use scp/sftp with tools like Filezilla/WinSCP or simple shell commands to upload complex or very large data to persistent vault.
 * Interactively manipulate remote data in vault.
 * Build an advanced application that would need more than what current webshell/desktop can offer.
-* Etc.

-There are 2 ways to use the Jarvice embed ssh server (that always start with every jobs):
+There are two ways to use the Jarvice embed ssh server (that always start with every jobs):

 1. Using an app STR field to pass the public key desired.
 2. Using portal SSH keys section.

-Lets see the 2 ways.
+Let us see the two ways in detail.

 ### 11.2.1.
 Using STR field